-When will the new parking program begin?
+When will parking enforcement resume?

 What about parking tickets issued under the old system?

 The City has changed parking processing vendors as of May 1st, 2019.
 Any parking ticket issued on or after May 1st can be paid in person at Chester City Hall, on-line by clicking the Pay Parking Ticket icon or visiting www.chesterparking.com to make a web payment.

 Any ticket issued before May 1st, please read the ticket for payment instructions.